rwbl/domoticz-internal-script-viewer/README.md

 Selecting a script shows the script code (field XMLStatement) in a textarea.

 ## Hints
-The applications enables to download the Domoticz database from the Domoticz server.
-It is an option to backup the Domoticz database.
+The application enables to download the Domoticz database from the Domoticz server.
+It is therfore also an option to backup the Domoticz database.

 ## Software
 * Raspberry Pi Raspian Linux 4.14.79-v7+ #1159.
-* Domoticz Home Automation System V4.10717
+* Domoticz Home Automation System 2021.1.
-* FPC 3.0.4 and Lazarus 2.0.2
+* Developed with Lazarus v2.0.12 and FPC 3.2.0 - Tested under Windows 10, Ubuntu 20.04.
+* Note: Under Ubuntu ensure to install: sudo apt-get install libsqlite3-dev.

 ## Install
 Create and connect to the shared folder (see next how to).